CASE STUDY

 Challenge

 March 2020.
-A touring chorus of seniors aged 75-93—among the highest COVID risk groups—suddenly could not perform, rehearse, or tour.
+A chorus of seniors aged 75-93—among the highest COVID risk groups—suddenly could not rehearse, perform, or tour.
 Zero revenue.
 Organizational survival at stake.

-How do you transform an organization built on live performances into a sustainable digital operation within months?
+How do you transform an institution built on live performances into a sustainable digital operation within months?
 How do you maintain community connection when elderly performers face extreme isolation?
-And critically—how do you generate revenue when touring is impossible?
+And critically—how do you generate income when touring is impossible?

 Most arts organizations shuttered during the pandemic—many permanently.
 Young@Heart needed immediate transformation.